Review Article | Open Access

 Authors’ contribution

-Essa Muhammad conceptualized and supervised the study, Noor Ahmed collected the data, Amanullah Kakar and Wazir Akber analysed the data, Saleem Barech and Anjum Farooq wrote the manuscript, Tamour Mumtaz proof read the manuscript.
+Essa Muhammad conceptualized and supervised the study; Noor Ahmed collected the data; Amanullah Kakar and Wazir Akber analysed the data; Saleem Barech and Anjum Farooq wrote the manuscript; Tamour Mumtaz proof read the manuscript.

 Competing interests